 RESEARCH AND TEACHING ASSISTANT REQUIREMENT

 Doctoral students at the Carroll School are expected to serve as research or teaching assistants throughout their studies.
-Typically, a student works as a research assistant for 16 hours a week during the first two years of the program, then acts as a research assistant in the third and following years.
+Typically, a student works as a research or teaching assistant for 16 hours a week.
 In exchange, the Carroll School provides financial support for doctoral students in the form of a stipend and tuition remission.

 |YEAR 1 - FALL|